luismurao/tenm/README.md

 #> [32] "/Library/Frameworks/R.framework/Versions/4.3-arm64/Resources/library/tenm/extdata/bio/2016"
 ```

-Note that the directory contains other directories named with the dates
+**Note that the directory contains other directories named with the
-of the modeling layers.
-Now we explore some of these dated directories
+dates of the modeling layers**.
+Now, we explore some of these dated
+directories.

 ``` r
 # Directory for year 1939